On this page:

-Apply for undergraduate admission to the university by February 1, 2016.
+Apply for undergraduate admission to the university by December 15, 2017.
 Then, complete the Wright State University Online Scholarship Application, which should be available around November 2017, including the section related to the Competitive Honors/Trustees Scholarships.
 By completing the Wright State University Online Scholarship Application, applicants may be considered for other Wright State scholarship awards as well.

 Additional Essay Requirement

 Write a brief (500-600 word) essay on one of the following topics in order to be considered for the Competitive Honors/Trustees Scholarship: